Bugzey/speak-to-file/ReadMe.md

   - configurable output directory and file name
 - Long filenames are clipped
 - Invalid characters in the file name are deleted
+- Allow selection of and passing arguments to TTS engines and audio converters
+- Unit tests

 The program automatically detects what TTS engines and audio converters are installed.